 {% endfor %}

-Or, if we need to view a single variable, such asarchiveto get all the properties of an object, we can do this:
+Or, if we need to view a single variable, for examplearchiveWe can access all properties of an object like this:

 <div>{{ archive|dump }}</div>

-When you access the page containing this code in a browser, the detailed information of the variable will be output directly on the page.
-For example, ifitemis aBannerItemAn object of type, you might see an output similar to this:
+When you visit the page containing this code in the browser, the detailed information of the variable will be directly output on the page.
+For example, ifitemIs aBannerItemAn object of the type, you might see an output similar to this:

 &config.BannerItem{Logo:"http://127.0.0.1:8001/uploads/202309/14/eba5aa9dc4c45d18.webp", Id:1, Link:"", Alt:"Hello", Description:"", Type:"default"}